badzong/django-userauthcode/README.md

 Generate Django user authentication codes to verify email addresses and activate user accounts.
-Unlike other solutions django-userauthcode does not need to store any data in your database.
+Unlike other solutions django-userauthcode does not need to add additional tables or fields to your database.

 Examples: